MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-custom-domain.md

 Most common certificate signature methods are supported such as Subject Alternative Name (SAN).

 You can use wildcard certificates as long as the wildcard matches the external URL.
 You must use wildcard certificates for [wildcard applications](application-proxy-wildcard.md).
 If you want to use the certificate to also access subdomains, you must add the subdomain wildcards as subject alternative names in the same certificate.
-For example, a certificate for *\*.adventure-works.com* won't work for *\*.apps.adventure-works.com* unless you add *\*.apps.adventure-works.com* as a subject alternative name.
+For example, a certificate for *\*.adventure-works.com* won't work for *\*.apps.adventure-works.com* unless you add *`*.apps.adventure-works.com`* as a subject alternative name.

 You can use certificates issued by your own public key infrastructure (PKI) if the certificate chain is installed on your client devices.
-Intune can deploy these certificates to managed devices.
+Microsoft Intune can deploy these certificates to managed devices.
 For non-managed devices, you must manually install these certificates.

-We do not recommend using a private root CA since the private root CA would also need to be pushed to client machines, which may introduce many challenges.
+We do not recommend using a private root Certificate Authority (CA) since the private root CA would also need to be pushed to client machines, which may introduce many challenges.

 ### Certificate management